 1. Crush the digestive biscuits and melt the butter.
 Then mix the two together.

 2. Press the mixture into a greased tin and let it chill in the fridge for 10 minutes.

 3. Now whisk together the condensed milk and cream.
 Then add the lemon juice and zest.
-It will immediately thicken itself like magic.
-After which pour this over the chilled biscuit base and let it set for 1-2 hrs.
+It will immediately thicken itself.
+After which pour this over the chilled biscuit base and let it set for 1-2 hrs in the fridge.

 1 medium-sized chicken